valantic-CEC-Deutschland-GmbH/sitemap-storage/README.md

 Adds functionality to publish and retrieve sitemap data from storage (Redis).
 The data is stored in DB and synced to Redis for faster retrieval.

+> :warning: This package does not support Spryker setups that have different Redis instances for different stores

 # Installation